c2372256/intro-to-github/README.md

 # intro-to-github
-Coursera course Into to GitHub
+Coursera course Into to GitHub.
+I am editing the README file.
+Adding some more details about the project description.